ece4078dev/ECE4078_Lab_2025/Week09-10/README.md

     - Training Images
     - Old mapping outputs (slam.txt, targets.txt etc.)
     - Folders from prior milestones (e.g do not include Week00-01, Week02-04 etc.)
+        - Note that you can have separate folders for your code submission, we just ask that there is a clear purpose for either folder (e.g for different level attempts rather than including every version of your codebase)
 - For map submissions in the final demo, we will require you that you label and number your mapping output files as "slam_manual_{mapping_no}.txt" and "targets_manual_{mapping_no}.txt" for manually generated map pairs or as "slam_auto_{navigation_no}.txt" and "targets_{navigation_no}.txt" for autonomously generated map pairs.
 For example, if you perform two manual mapping runs, attempt Level 1 navigation and then a level 3 fully autonomous mapping and navigation run, in that order, the files would be labeled:
     - slam_manual_1.txt
     - slam_manual_2.txt